 - Ongoing supervision of projects.

 - Management of deliverables.

 - Quality control.

-- Liaise with PIRSA, industry, State and Commonwealth agencies on matters relevant to the fishery.
+- Liaise with PIRSA, industry, on matters relevant to the fishery.

-- Participate in industry development initiatives. - Development and implementation of new projects and collaboration on proposed/existing projects. - Update relevant chapter in status report for SA fisheries.
+- Participate in industry development initiatives.

+- Development and implementation of new projects and collaboration on proposed/existing projects. - Update relevant chapter in status report for SA fisheries.